NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 Building graphs
 ***************

-Frontends (or users who require the flexibility of constructing Intel® Nervana™ graph ``Ops`` directly) utilize a set of graph construction functions to construct Intel Nervana graphs.
+Frontends (or users who require the flexibility of constructing Intel® Nervana™ graph ``Ops`` directly) can utilize a set of graph construction functions to construct Intel Nervana graphs.
 We walk through the common patterns and arguments of these ``Ops`` here.
 We also discuss the underlying class structure of ``Op``, which is not typically a concern for users or frontends but that illustrates a hierarchical structure that can be helpful.

 Intel Nervana graph structure
 =======================